 In 2015, Carol was diagnosed with ovarian cancer followed by Marlene in 2016.
 The close-knit group of friends faced the disease together.

 “Some days Carol and Marlene had chemo treatment together and joked about being chemo buddies,” says Patty.
 “It helped them to be able to share their feelings and support each other.”

 Sadly, Marlene passed away in 2017, followed by Carol in 2018.

 This year, over 5,500 British Columbians will be diagnosed with a women’s cancer.
 Among gynecologic cancers, ovarian cancer is the deadliest and is the 5th most common cause of cancer death in women in Canada.

-Patty’s experience with her dear friends, and her passion to change the outcome, inspired her to help establish a research fund, as well as designate a gift to the BC Cancer Foundation in her will.
+Patty’s experience with her dear friends, and her passion to change the outcome, inspired her to help establish the Carol Lalonde/Marlene Palmer Ovarian Cancer Research Fund, as well as designate a gift to the BC Cancer Foundation in her will.

 “We all want to remember the people and causes we care about,” says Patty.
 “For me, the decision came as a way to honour my friends, and do my part to improve research and care for my loved ones and family members in the future who may have to navigate a similar diagnosis.”